 Brandon Carpenter, Lead Pastor / Elder

-Brandon Carpenter and his wife, Dawn, lived in Wichita Falls for 15 years where he worked at MSU as Director of Testing Services and then at a local church as the Pastor of Discipleship and Senior Adults.
+Brandon Carpenter and his wife, Dawn, lived in Wichita Falls for 15 years where he worked at MSU as Director of Testing Services and then at Grace Church as the Pastor of Discipleship and Senior Adults.
 From 2016 – 2018, Brandon and his family lived in Edmonton, Alberta (Canada) where he served as Lead Pastor of Capilano Christian Assembly.
 Brandon and Dawn are parents to Thomas and Hannah.

 Returning to Wichita Falls, Brandon is excited to lead Bethel Bible Church and to watch God at work among His people.
 Brandon is passionate about discipleship, leadership development, and teaching.
-Brandon received his training at Liberty Baptist Theological Seminary with an M.A. in Biblical Studies, Southern Evangelical Seminary with an M.Div. in Apologetics, and doctorate studies at Dallas Theological Seminary.
+Brandon received his training at Liberty Baptist Theological Seminary with a MA in Biblical Studies, Southern Evangelical Seminary with a MDiv in Apologetics, and doctorate studies at Dallas Theological Seminary.